HKSKH Ming Hua Theological College: Library

 The library of Ming Hua was officially opened after the newly renovated College's dedication ceremony on September 27, 1997.
 It was named the "Lai-Wong Yan-lin Library" (after the chief benefactor's name).
 The library mainly collects books and periodicals in the fields of Christianity, theology, philosophy, church history and humanities.
 It occupies two floors, including a study area and five collection areas: circulation, audio-visual materials, periodicals, reference books and special collections.
 The circulation books and most audio-visual materials are available for loan.
 Readers can use the library’s computer facilities or personal laptops to connect to the library’s Wi-Fi and access a variety of electronic resources.
 The library regularly holds workshops to help readers build digital literacy and skills so that they can use the library’s facilities and resources more effectively.

-Mission and Vision

-Ming Hua Theological College is committed to: